PashataDLG/producthub-frontend/README.md

 # React Exercise Project

-This frontend project is designed to practice creating React applications by converting a pre-made HTML and CSS template into a dynamic React app.
+This React project is designed as a practical exercise to apply and consolidate everything learned during Season 4 of the Sirma Academy.
+The primary goal of the project is to deepen understanding and mastery of React concepts, rather than focusing on styling or layout design.
+As such, the emphasis is placed on the functionality and core principles of React, with minimal attention given to visual presentation.